chloealbright/DevHiveMind/Untitled 1.md

 - **Predict Future Behavior:**
   - Evaluate past behaviors to predict future performance in relevant banking scenarios.

-- **Evaluate Soft Skills:**
+- **Evaluate Transferable Skills:**
-  - Assess interpersonal skills, communication style, adaptability, and problem-solving.
+  - Assess the adaptability of skills from other industries to the banking sector.

 - **Identify Cultural Fit:**
   - Determine alignment with the values, culture, and expectations of the banking organization.